FAMILY, CAREER AND COMMUNITY LEADERS OF AMERICA, INC.

 Association, Family, Career, and Community Leaders of America, Inc.

 Section III.
-THE STATE PARENT(S)/GUARDIAN(S) shall be appointed by the
+THE STATE PARENT(S)/GURDIAN(S) shall be appointed by the

 Chapter form which the president of the Texas association, Family,